 John Bittrolff's house

-Serial Killer House in Manorville, New York, United States
+Serial Killer House in Manorville, New York

 This is the former home of murderer and suspected serial killer John Bittrolff.
-The house sits on Silas Carter Road in Manorville, New York.

 Following his arrest, he claimed that he didn't know the two women.
 However, he became noticeably unsettled when the police told him that they had found his DNA on their bodies.
 At that point, he stopped talking and asked for a lawyer.

 Hours after the interrogation had ended, Bittrolff reportedly asked Detective John McLeer how they had collected his DNA.
-When McLeer explained that his brother's DNA had been entered into the system, Bittrolff allegedly responded, "I f**cking knew it.
+When McLeer explained that his brother's DNA had been entered into the system, Bittrolff allegedly responded, "I f**king knew it.
 I f**cking knew it."

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates